theNestruo/z80-asm-meter-vscode/README.md

 * `z80-asm-meter.timing.atExit.jumpEnabled`: Enables total timing calculation of the execution flow to the selected exit point when the selection ends with a `DJNZ`, `JP` or `JR` instruction.
 Enabled by default.

 * `z80-asm-meter.timing.atExit.callEnabled`: Enables total timing calculation of the execution flow to the selected exit point when the selection ends with a `CALL` or `RST` instruction.
-Enabled by default.
+Disabled by default.

 * `z80-asm-meter.timing.atExit.threshold`: Minimum number of instructions to be selected for the calculation of total timing calculation of the execution flow to the selected exit point.
 Defaults to: `2` (2 instructions).